DreskON/3/README.md

 # LineLeap2

 Lineleap2 is an experimental Swift and SwiftUI-based iOS app developed in Xcode.
 The app mimics the concept of bypassing lines at bars, clubs, or events—but with a twist.
-The project was built solely for experimental purposes, aiming to explore user interface transitions, button actions, and screen navigation in SwiftUI.
+The project is aiming to explore user interface transitions, button actions, and screen navigation in SwiftUI.

 ⚠️ Disclaimer: This project was created for educational purposes only.
 Any attempts to skip lines at real-life venues without permission are discouraged.
 Lineleap2 is a proof of concept to demonstrate iOS app development using Swift and SwiftUI.